KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1 - FTP/README.md

 <br /><br />
 This is not complete guide.
 And many issues is around this.
 I fighted with this 1 day, so...
 <br /><br />
-<b>This need a detailed explanation but I don't feel competent enough to do so right now.</b>
+<b>This need a detailed explanation but I don't feel competent enough to do so right now.
+The main goal for me was, to setup this Windows PE and FTP or something.
+And this is all for now.</b>